praneethravuri/connexion/README.md

 ### Visualization

-There are 3 visualizations for 3 communities.
-Each visualization shows the number of entries made to each collection in the past 30 days.
+There are three visualizations for three communities.
+Each visualization displays the number of entries made to each collection in the past 30 days.

-For the users collection, the visualization shows the number of users that signed up to the website in the last 30 days
+For the Users collection, the visualization shows the number of users that signed up on the website in the last 30 days:
 <p align="center">
 <img src="./documentation-images/v_users.png" />
 </p>

-For the posts collection, the visualization shows the total number of posts made in the last 30 days
+For the Posts collection, the visualization shows the total number of posts made in the last 30 days:
 <p align="center">
 <img src="./documentation-images/v_posts.png" />
 </p>

-For the communities collection, the visualization shows the number of communities created in the last 30 days
+For the Communities collection, the visualization shows the number of communities created in the last 30 days:
 <p align="center">
 <img src="./documentation-images/v_comm.png" />
 </p>